wp-plugins/ad-injection/readme.txt

 From the FeedWordPress settings page go to 'Posts & Links' and then in the 'Formatting' section set 'Formatting filters' to 'Expose syndicated posts to formatting filters'.

+= Will Ad Injection work with the multi-blog version of WordPress? =

+The multi-user version of WordPress are not supported - yet, however I have heard that some people have got it to work when using the 'direct' insertion mode.
+I hope to make it work properly with multi-blog versions of WordPress in the future.

 = Some technical details =

 * Plugin stores all its settings in a single option (adinj_options).